marceloboeira/certifications/solutions-architect-associate/topics/24_QUESTIONS.md

 ## Route53

 1) The media company Starbright Entertainment owns the domain name starbright.net.
 They want to provide an online customer portal which will be addressed via the starbright.net domain.
-They create an ELB Classic Load Balancer in front of the portal�s web servers which gets assigned the host name clb1-1234.us-west-2.elb.amazonaws.com.
+They create an ELB Classic Load Balancer in front of the portal's web servers which gets assigned the host name clb1-1234.us-west-2.elb.amazonaws.com.
 Which type of Route 53 hosted zone record will they use to point to the load balancer?
 * [x] Alias Record (Alias)
 * [ ] Canonical Name Record (CNAME)
 * [ ] Service Locator (SRV)